deciduously/winnowdemo/README.md

 ## Usage

+Download the appropriate [release bundle](https://github.com/deciduously/winnowdemo/releases/tag/v1.4.1).
+There are two demos bundled:

-To run the Holy Grail demo, double-click the "winnowdemo" executable file.
-To run the AdReadiness demo, double-click the "RunAdReadiness" batch file.
+* Holy Grail demo: double-click the "winnowdemo" executable file.
+* AdReadiness demo: double-click the "RunAdReadiness" batch file.

 If you'd like to run a different input, navigate to this directory in a terminal and specify which at the command line:

 ```
-> .\winnowdemo AdReadiness.txt
+C:\Users\me\winnowdemo> .\winnowdemo AdReadiness.txt
 ```

 ## Dependencies